Hamo254/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 11-directories: a script that counts the number of directories and sub-directories in the current directory File 12-newestfiles: a script that displays the 10 newest files in the current directory File 13-unique: a script that takes a list of words as input and prints only words that appear exactly once File 14-findthatword: Display lines containing the pattern “root” from the file /etc/passwd
+File 11-directories: a script that counts the number of directories and sub-directories in the current directory File 12-newestfiles: a script that displays the 10 newest files in the current directory File 13-unique: a script that takes a list of words as input and prints only words that appear exactly once File 14-findthatword: Display lines containing the pattern “root” from the file /etc/passwd File 15-countthatword: Display the number of lines that contain the pattern “bin” in the file /etc/passwd